Communicative Teaching Method

 - Students not only learn the second language but they also learn strategies for understanding

-- Importance is given to learners’ personal experiences and situations, which are considered as an invaluable contribution to the content of the lessons
+- The importance is given to learners’ personal experiences and situations, which are considered as an invaluable contribution to the content of the lessons

 - Using the new language in unrehearsed contexts creates learning opportunities outside the classroom